learnlatex/learnlatex.github.io/en/lesson-10.md

 ```

 (You might see examples where simple super- and subscripts are entered without
-braces, but that is not the official syntax and can go wrong: always use
+braces, but that is not the official syntax and can go wrong; always use
 braces.)

 There are a _lot_ of specialist math mode symbol commands.
 Some of them are quite